mikaelbr/marked-terminal/README.md

 ### Syntax Highlighting

-Also have support for syntax highlighting using [cardinal](https://github.com/thlorenz/cardinal).
+Also have support for syntax highlighting using [cli-highlight](https://github.com/felixfbecker/cli-highlight).
-You can override highlight defaults by passing in settings as the second argument for TerminalRenderer, or you can create a `.cardinalrc` as defined in the [cardinal README](https://github.com/thlorenz/cardinal).
+You can override highlighting defaults by passing in settings as the second argument for TerminalRenderer.

 Having the following markdown input: